 Published in Bostic, J., & Yee, S. (2012, October).
 A developmental perspective into students’contextualization of problem solving.
 In L. Van Zoest, J-J. Lo, and J. Kratsky (Eds.), Proceedings of the 34th Annual Meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education, pp. 190-193.
 Kalamazoo, MI: Western Michigan University.

 Bostic, Jonathan and Yee, Sean, "Developmental Perspective into Students' Contextualization of Problem Solving" (2012).
-School of Teaching and Learning Faculty Publications.
+Teaching and Learning Faculty Publications.
 19.

 Proceedings of the 34th Annual Meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education